calabash/DeviceAgent.iOS/README.md

 ### Licenses

 DeviceAgent uses several third-party sources.
-You can find the licenses for these sources in the third-party-licenses directory.
+You can find the licenses for these sources in the Licenses directory.